Youssef-Beltagy/distributed-systems/program4/Report.md

 # Distributed File System Report

 I implemented a distributed file system (**DFS**).
-The DFS uses a central server to store the files and allows clients to access or edit files using remote method invocation.
+The DFS uses a central server to store the files and allows clients to access or edit files using remote method invocation (**RMI**).
 The DFS uses a one-writer/multiple-readers lock on the clients: for any file, there is at most one writer at any point in time, but there may be an unlimited number of readers.

 ## Table of Contents